brazosbuckaroo/tic_tac_toe_and_connect-4/README.md

 * Allow user to play on a user selected sized grid
 * Allow users to select which player to change the name of and reset wins
 * Allow users to change what their sprite is between rounds
+* Added a very simple ai that just randomly picks a number from a valid moves list

 ### Planned Features ###